-In fact, 2018 was an outlier in NCAA history with so many top seeds failing to make the Sweet Sixteen.
+In fact, 2018 was an outlier in NCAA history with so many top seeds failing to make the Sweet 16.
 Betting on something like that happening again would be like putting money on lightning striking in the same place twice.

-However, once you get down to the No. 5 vs. No. 12 match-up, it’s time to start thinking about the underdogs.
+However, once you get down to the No. 5 versus No. 12 match-up, it’s time to start thinking about the underdogs.
 In fact, No. 12 seeds have historically won about two-thirds of these games.

 It’s always a good idea to look closely at the spread on these games and others like No. 6 vs. No. 11 and No. 7 vs. No. 10.